-Your role as an industry mentor is to impart a "real-world" industry pe into the students' theoretical knowledge base.
+Your role as an industry mentor is to impart a "real-world" industry perspective into the students' theoretical knowledge base.
 Industry Mentors should not be responsible for teaching students how to perform specific analysis.
-Industry Mentors will review the team's written work and presentation.
-They will provide comments only.
-Industry Mentors should be CFA s with at least 5 years of experience in a a position focusing on company analysis.
+Industry Mentors will review the team's written work and presentation and will provide comments only.
+Industry Mentors should be CFA charterholders with at least 5 years of experience in a a position focusing on company analysis.
 Contact with the students is limited to six hours total prior to submitting the written report plus an additional two hours for each of the local, regional, or global finals in which the team participates.

 Industry Mentors receive 1 CE credit and 1 SER credit